 I am a postdoctoral fellow in the Dartmouth Society of Fellows and the co-founder and associate director of Front Porch Research Strategy in New Orleans.
 I earned my PhD from Columbia University and my masters from Harvard Divinity School.

-My research projects, all strongly ethnographic, have examined the intersections of race, religion, gender, and activism, with particular attention to the carceral state, domestic land grabs, and disaster capitalism.
-Through social scientific and community-based methods, I work in collaboration to center the often-hidden histories, practices, and geographies of struggle in America’s zones of abandonment, and ask how visions for living otherwise become actionable.
+My research uses ethnographic and collaborative methods, including oral history, collective storytelling, and ‘accomplice anthropology’, to excavate the often-hidden histories, practices, and geographies of struggle in America’s zones of abandonment, and ask how visions for living otherwise become actionable.
 With my interlocutors and research partners, I have undertaken fieldwork to understand and intervene at the intersections of religion, race, gender, and activism, with particular attention to mass criminalization, HIV/AIDS, and land dispossession.
 This research has been supported by the Wenner-Gren Foundation for Anthropological Research, the Institute for Religion, Culture, & Public Life, and the Woodrow Wilson National Fellowship Foundation’s Charlotte W. Newcombe Doctoral Dissertation Fellowship.

-I come to my academic work through twenty years of grassroots organizing to end state violence and advance community healing.
+I come to my work in the academy through twenty years of grassroots organizing to end state violence and advance community healing.
 As a longtime activist/scholar, I am committed to fostering reciprocal relationships among academics, activists, journalists, artists, and other visionary practitioners.
 I co-founded Philadelphia FIGHT’s Institute for Community Justice and the national Religion and Incarceration activist/academic forum, and currently serve as a Board Member to Women With A Vision in New Orleans, Men & Women In Prison Ministries in Chicago and Reconstruction Inc. in Philadelphia.